dynatrace-oss/invadium/README.md

    new pod is spawned in your namespace.
 2. When you execute individual steps, the backend will run `docker exec` and `kubectl exec`, respectively, and stream the logs into the frontend.
-One exploint container can run one more steps.
+One exploint container can run one or more steps.
 3. When you end your session, or after a certain timeout, the spawned containers or pods will be deleted again.